cammiele1996/CPP-Text-Based-Game/README.md

 ## Features

 - **Full OOP architecture** — Player, Room, Enemy, NPC, Item, and Game classes
+- **Turn-based combat** — Stab, slash, block, use potion, or run each round
 - **Dynamic enemy spawning** — Enemy types and locations are randomized each playthrough
-- **Difficulty scaling** — Easy, Medium, and Hard modes affect enemy count and stats
+- **Difficulty scaling** — Easy, Medium, and Hard affect enemy count, stats, and potion cooldown
 - **Exploration system** — Visited room tracking, unknown exits, and a secret tunnel
-- **Quest chain** — NPC dialogue and item progression drive the story forward
-- **Risk system** — Searching or taking items in rooms with enemies triggers a risk check
+- **Risk system** — Searching or taking items with enemies present triggers a risk check
 - **Character creation** — Custom name, age, and description at the start of each run

 ---